mindspore-ai/docs/install/mindspore_cpu_mac_install_source_en.md

 - Ensure that [Xcode](https://xcodereleases.com/) (>=12.4 and <= 13.0) is installed, where 12.4(X86) and 13.0(m1) are verified.

-- Ensure that `Command Line Tools` for Xcode is installed.
-If not, use `sudo xcode-select --install` command to install it.
+- Ensure that `Command Line Tools for Xcode` is installed.
+If not, use `sudo xcode-select --install` command to install Command Line Tools.

-- Ensure that [CMake](https://cmake.org/download/) > `3.18.3` is installed.
+- Ensure that [CMake 3.18.3 and the later version](https://cmake.org/download/) is installed.
 Use `brew install cmake` if it's not installed.

 - Ensure that [patch 2.5](https://ftp.gnu.org/gnu/patch/) is installed.
 Use `brew install patch` if it's not installed.